Enrikerf/netefficiency/doc/NOTES.md

 so I'll make a test to keep the current result.
 The endpoint always return the same values because the price and tax are hardcoded, so meanwhile I don't affect the client we'll be right.

+### Step 3.2
-With the test I determine that desired requirement of VAT are: calculate full price with a 20% taxes and return taxes charged This code don't work properly on negative numbers or in the upper limits, so I am going to refactor.
+With the test I determine that desired requirement of VAT are: calculate full price with a 20% taxes and return taxes charged This code don't work properly on negative numbers or in the upper limits, so I am going to fix the behaviour.

+I am not agreed with te interface of the function or the behaviour but I'm going to fix it and from then we could change the code.

+### Step 3.3
+The code pass all the test, we are going to refactor the code.